mousepawmedia/devdocs/network/source/guides/staff.rst

 Next Steps
 ===========================================

+Previous MousePaw Media graduates have written up some tips for new interns!
+You can read those on the Phabricator Phriction wiki at the link below:

+..
+IMPORTANT:: Read `Internship Tips <https://phabricator.mousepawmedia.net/w/resources/internship_tips/>`_

 You can learn more about the different parts of the Staff Network in the other sections of this documentation.